ibm-cloud-docs/infrastructure-hub/faq-microsoft.md

 {: #faq-microsoft-ibm-cloud-responsibilities}
 {: faq}

 {{site.data.keyword.cloud_notm}} provides the cloud infrastructure and Microsoft stock images. {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images, such as driver mismatch or licensing.
+In addition, support is available for standard Windows Server features included in the stock image, such as roles and features like iSCSI configuration.
+These features are considered part of the base operating system functionality provided by Microsoft and included in the stock image.

-For custom images, the client is responsible for any issues that are related to the custom image, such as a driver mismatch or licensing.
+For custom images, the client is responsible for any issues that arise from modifications made after provisioning, including changes to drivers, licensing, or additional software installations.

 ## Is the cost of the Microsoft operating system included in the on-demand {{site.data.keyword.cloud_notm}} virtual server cost?
 {: #faq-microsoft-os-cost-ibm-cloud}